linhntaim/katniss/readme.md

 ##### Widget

-Define widgets of content for inserting into placeholders of any theme.
+Define widgets of content for inserting into placeholders of home themes.

 Widgets in a placeholder are sortable; their orders can be changed.